rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 ## Create Your Design
-Use the Cedar toolkit components symbols, layer styles, and text styles to make your designs.
+Use the Cedar toolkit components (symbols, layer styles, and text styles) to make your designs.
 For more information about how to link and use these libraries, visit the [Getting Started as a Designer](../../getting-started/as-a-designer/) article.

 To align to the Cedar grid where appropriate, see the [Grid](../../components/grid/) article.

-A Global Header & Footer library is also available in the Cedar toolkit to help put your designs in context.
+A Global Header & Footer library is also available in the Cedar Toolkit to help put your designs in context.